 Gillian is a Senior Lecturer in the School of Social Work and Social Policy.
 She joined the University after completing a PhD exploring the transition from childhood to adulthood for young people with learning disabilities at the University of Glasgow.
 Much of her teaching and research interests focus on the area of adult social care, with a particular interest in learning disability and mental health.
 She currently holds the role of Course Leader on the BA (Hons) in Social Work and am committed to ensuring her students have an excellent learning and teaching experience during their four years on the course.
 She also coordinates the service user and carer network in the School in partnership with colleagues at Glasgow Caledonian University.
 The network has a remit to influence all aspects of teaching and education across our social work programmes and has involvement in relation to selection, teaching and assessment as well as course monitoring and review.

 Professor Matthew Smith joined the University of Strathclyde and the Centre for the Social History of Health and Healthcare (CSHHH) in 2011, after completing a PhD and post-doctoral work at the University of Exeter’s Centre for Medical History.
 His research and teaching have focussed on three primary areas within the history of health and medicine: mental health and psychiatry; allergy and immunology; and food and nutrition.
 He is working on two projects at present: the first, funded by an AHRC Early Career Fellowship, is on the history of social psychiatry in the United States; the second, ‘Out on the Pitch: Sexuality and Mental Health in Men's and Women's Sport, 1970-Present’ was funded by a Wellcome Trust Seed Award.
 Currently, he serves as the Vice-Dean of Research for the Faculty of Humanities and Social Sciences (HaSS).
-Previously, he served as Co-Director of the CSHHH, the Director of Research for History and Deputy Head of the School of Humanities.
+Previously, he served as Co-Director of the CSHHH, the Director of Research for History and Deputy Head of the Department of Humanities.
 He is also a member of the Royal Society of Edinburgh’s Young Academy of Scotland and a Fellow of the RSA and the Royal Historical Society.
 In 2012 he was named an AHRC/BBC New Generation Thinker.